Computer Graphic Arts

 Introduction to design and 3D

-In the thorough introduction, you will make your way through most of the 3D workflow with a focus on modelling characters and environments.
+In the thorough introduction, you will make your way through most of the 3D workflow with focus on modelling characters and environments.

-Throughout the year, you will work on your own projects but will also grow your collaborative, communication and problem-solving skills on a 2D group project with the Character Animation students.
+Throughout the year, you will work on your own projects but will also grow your collaborative, communication and problem-solving skills on a 2D group project with Character Animation students.

 Creature Project 2021 by Computer Graphic Arts students

-Creature- and commercial project
+Creature- and 2nd year project

 In the second year, you will broaden your 3D skillset and software knowledge.
+Here, focus is on texturing, shading and compositing.

 Cut It Out